avaneev/biteopt/README.md

 optimization attempts on all functions.
 Prints various performance information, including percentage of rejected attempts (rejection rate).

+`test3.cpp` is a convergence test for multi-dimensional functions with random rotations and offsets.

-`test4.cpp` is a convergence test for multi-dimensional functions.
+`test4.cpp` is a convergence test for multi-dimensional functions without randomization.

 `constr.cpp` and `constr2.cpp` programs demonstrate use of constraint penalties.